Irregular Future Tense In Spanish

 Understanding the Nuances of Irregular Future Tense Usage

 The irregular future tense, like its regular counterpart, expresses actions that will happen in the future.
-However, understanding the context is crucial for accurate interpretation.
+On the flip side, understanding the context is crucial for accurate interpretation.
 It can also be used to express:

 • Predictions: Creo que lloverá mañana.
 (I think it will rain tomorrow.)